Victim & Witness Support Services in Cambridgeshire

 Provided by Cambridgeshire Shrievalty Trust.

 A charity is commissioned to provide crime prevention advice and secure the homes of elderly victims of crime.
-This helps them to feel safer in their own home and reduces their chance of becoming a repeat victim.
+This is designed to help them to feel safer in their own home and reduces their chance of becoming a repeat victim of property-related crime.

 Countywide support for survivors of sexual violence

 Provided by Cambridge and Peterborough Rape Crisis Partnership.